www-wewe/peripheral-simulation/README.md

 2. **Adding New User Events**
    - The engine can handle scheduled `SimulationEvent`s or user-defined triggers (toggle bits, etc.).
-   - You can define these events in a config or UI using "User Events..." button in a simulation view.
+   - You can define these events in a configuration YAML file or UI using "User Events..." button in a simulation view.

 3. **Bit/Field Manipulations**
    - Each peripheral can implement partial writes (like “setBit(...)” or “toggleBit(...)”).